University of Wisconsin–Madison

 Example of the block toolbar for the Image block

-The highlighted controls show a few key features of the block toolbar you may use often:
+The highlighted controls below show a few key features of the block toolbar you may use often:

 Block toolbar with key controls highlighted for a selected Heading block.